hikari's graphics demos

 CSS 3D transforms experiments

 A cool feature of modern CSS is you can specify a 2D or 3D transformation matrix to be applied to an element during compositing, and you can even compound these to create a 3D scene graph in the DOM, turning the browser into a game engine.
 I have previously wanted to try using this to build a game engine, thinking it might be easier than WebGL (back when I hadn't grasped it).
-Unfortunately however, this approach is neither consistently performant nor consistently free of graphical glitches(!) between browsers, nearly eight years after I first tried it.
+Unfortunately however, this approach is neither consistently performant nor consistently free of graphical glitches(!) between browsers, even a decade after I first tried it.

 - 200blocks (October 2012), which uses random Minecraft Classic block textures.
 That might give away what kind of game I had wanted to create (^^).
 This only runs smoothly in Safari for me.